skim6281/growth-team-developer-test/README.md

 ## Notes
 I decided to use React for component reusability.
-Ex: Each gem link and star are under a Gem component.
+Ex: Every gem link and star pairs are each under a Gem component.
 The Gem component is used in both the root and favorites page.